-Once more we extend our sincere thanks to all community groups, local companies and charitable trusts that responded to us during a period which we knew could be a difficult year as so many charities struggled to come through the pandemic.
+Once more we extend our sincere thanks to all community groups, local companies and charitable trusts that responded to us during the year.

-Particular thanks once more go to The B & L Leach Family Trust and the Robert Luff Foundation for their continued financial help during this period.
+Particular thanks this year are to Garfield Weston, National Lottery, Ernest Kleinwort Charitable Trust, February Foundation, Knights of the Road Masonic Lodge, The B & L Leach Family Trust, Friarsgate Trust and the Robert Luff Foundation for their continued financial help during this period.